Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ## 3. Detailed Requirements

-Each functional requirement is uniquely identified for traceability:

-* /F10/ **Client-Server Connection:**
-  The system shall allow multiple clients to connect to the central server using a custom text-based protocol.
+* /F10/ **Client-Server Connection:** The system shall allow multiple clients to connect to the central server using a custom text-based protocol.

-* /F11/ **User Authentication and Lobby Management:**
-  The system shall support user authentication and provide a lobby for players to chat and select game sessions.
+* /F11/ **User Authentication and Lobby Management:** The system shall support user authentication and provide a lobby for players to chat and select game sessions.

-* /F20/ **Real-Time Gameplay Synchronization:**
-  The system shall maintain a synchronized game state across all clients, ensuring that all player actions and positions are updated in real time.
+* /F20/ **Real-Time Gameplay Synchronization:** The system shall maintain a synchronized game state across all clients.

-* /F21/ **Role-Specific Actions:**
-  The system shall differentiate between:
+* /F21/ **Role-Specific Actions:** The system shall differentiate between:
-  - **Hunter:** Executes running, jumping, and holding actions, controlled by one player.
-  - **Escaper:** A single character controlled by three players, with designated roles for walking, jumping, and grabbing.
+  - **Escapers:** Two characters controlled by two players each, with designated roles for walking/grabbing and jumping/throwing.

-* /F22/ **Dynamic Camera Systems:**
-  The system shall implement camera functionality such that:
+* /F22/ **Dynamic Camera Systems:** The system shall implement camera functionality for both Escapers.
-  - The **Escaper’s camera** continuously follows the Escaper character, smoothly revealing areas of the room as they move.
-  - The **Hunter’s camera** follows the Hunter but with a restricted field of view to simulate limited visibility.
-  - The level (single room) is larger than the display area, requiring scrolling and camera movement.

-* /F30/ **Game State Management:**
-  The server shall manage the overall game state, including collision detection, obstacle interactions, and evaluation of win/lose conditions:
+* /F30/ **Game State Management:** The server shall manage the overall game state, including collision detection and win/lose conditions.
-  - **Hunter Objective:** Catch the Escaper.
-  - **Escaper Objective:** Reach the exit of the room.

-* /F40/ **Chat and Communication:**
-  The system shall provide chat functionality in both the lobby and in-game sessions to facilitate communication among players.
+* /F40/ **Chat and Communication:** The system shall provide chat functionality in both the lobby and in-game sessions.

 ## 4. Acceptance Criteria

-The following criteria must be met to verify that the system satisfies its requirements:
+The following criteria must be met:

-* /A10/ **Client-Server Communication Test:**
-  The system must successfully establish and maintain connections between at least four clients (one Hunter and three Escaper controllers) and the server, with proper command exchanges using the custom protocol.
+* /A10/ **Client-Server Communication Test:** The system must successfully establish and maintain connections between at least four clients and the server.

-* /A20/ **Gameplay Functionality Verification:**
-  The system must demonstrate complete and synchronized gameplay, including role-specific actions and dynamic camera behavior.
-The game must correctly evaluate win/lose conditions based on whether the Hunter catches the Escaper or the Escaper reaches the exit.
+* /A20/ **Gameplay Functionality Verification:** The system must demonstrate complete and synchronized gameplay, including role-specific actions and dynamic camera behavior.

-## Annex

-### Annex A. Use Cases

-#### Use Case 1: Establishing Connection and Joining a Game
-* **Name:** Connect and Join Game Session
-* **Actors:** Client, Server
-* **Preconditions:**
-  - The client application is running.
-  - A stable network connection is available.
-* **Standard Flow:**
-  1. The client initiates a connection to the server.
-  2. The server authenticates the client.
-  3. The client enters the lobby and selects a game session.
-* **Postconditions (Success):**
-  - The client is connected to the selected game session.
-* **Postconditions (Failure):**
-  - The connection fails and an error message is displayed.

-##### Exception Flow 1a: Invalid Credentials
-* **Flow:**
-  1. The client submits incorrect login details.
-  2. The server rejects the login.
-  3. The client is prompted to re-enter valid credentials.

-#### Use Case 2: Role-Based Gameplay Action
-* **Name:** Execute Role-Specific Action
-* **Actors:** Hunter Player, Escaper Players, Server
-* **Preconditions:**
-  - The client is connected and the game session has started.
-* **Standard Flow:**
-  1. A player sends an action command (e.g., MOVE, JUMP, HOLD) to the server.
-  2. The server validates and processes the command.
-  3. The server updates the game state and broadcasts the update to all clients.
-* **Postconditions (Success):**
-  - The game state accurately reflects the executed action.
-* **Postconditions (Failure):**
-  - If the command is invalid, the server sends an error message to the client.

-##### Exception Flow 2a: Command Timeout
-* **Flow:**
-  1. A client command is not acknowledged within the expected time frame.
-  2. The client re-sends the command.
-  3. The server processes the command if it is valid.